-The period of standard fee liability is six terms for the MSc (by research), nine terms for a 3- or 31⁄2-year DPhil programme and twelve terms for 4-year DPhil programme (EPSRC CDTs, EPSRC Industrial CASE studentships).
+The period of standard fee liability is six terms for the MSc (by research), nine terms for a standard DPhil programme and twelve terms for an EPSRC CDT 4-year DPhil programme.

 If you have not submitted your thesis within the period of standard fee liability then, subject to the exceptions described in the next two paragraphs, you will be liable for both college and University Continuation Charges for each subsequent term.